tolstoyevsky/mmb/README.md

     <img src="/logo/382x400.png" alt="MMB">
 </p>

-MMB is the set of Dockerfiles and assets for building Docker images with different services (such as [Nextcloud](https://nextcloud.com), [Transmission](https://transmissionbt.com), etc.), intended primarily, but **not only**, for running on Raspberry Pis and other single board computers.
+MMB is the set of Dockerfiles and assets for building Docker images with different services (such as [Nextcloud](https://nextcloud.com), [Transmission](https://transmissionbt.com), etc.).
+It supports both x86_64 (servers and workstations) and ARM (Raspberry Pis and other single board computers) as target platforms.

 MMB stands for "Mr. Meeseeks Box".
 The project name was inspired by the episode ["Meeseeks and Destroy"](https://en.wikipedia.org/wiki/Meeseeks_and_Destroy) of an animated sitcom [Rick and Morty](https://en.wikipedia.org/wiki/Rick_and_Morty).